smokingpun/smokingpun.github.io/_drafts/help-your-startup-grow-faster.md

 A tech startup that provides software for athletes in training might craft a statement like this one:

-“Increase signups by producing detailed technical content that will provide ambitious amateur athletes with answers to their training challenges.”
+>Increase signups by producing detailed technical content that will provide ambitious amateur athletes with answers to their training challenges.

+What content will they produce?
+Detailed technical content that answers athletes' training challenges (many won't have professional coaches)

+Who is the content for?
+Ambitious amateur athletes

+What's the end result?
+More signups

 ## Decide what content to create or revise first